Velocidex/velociraptor-docs/content/knowledge_base/tips/upgrading.md

+---
-# How do I upgrade my server and clients?
+title: How do I upgrade my server and clients?
+---

 To upgrade the Velociraptor server to a new version, simply download the latest release binary from the GitHub Release Page and regenerate a new `Debian` package as described above, but using the existing configuration file.